tgregory98/Mechanical-schema-conceptualisation/TASK_LIST.md

 - [x] Port cypher_query_set_gen to enrichers.py.
 - [x] Build SingleComponentSchemaCleaner class using a community detection algorithm for connected components.
 - [x] Build the DisjointParentSchemaCleaner class with the right idea this time.
-- [ ] Rebuild the DisjointParentSchemaCleaner class algorithm.
-The previous algorithm produced a Cypher query that was too long and so it doesn't run.
+- [x] Rebuild the DisjointParentSchemaCleaner class algorithm.
+The previous algorithm produced a Cypher query that was too long and doesn't run.
 There is a much simpler way of doing this.
 - [ ] Make PairwiseSchemaBuilder run on a set of root_nodes.
 - [ ] Build dboClassSchemaFetcher class.
 - [ ] Update the cypher_query_set_gen() strings.